-Where the theory is not well developed, and the causal relationships are not well understood:
+Simulation is useful where the theory is not well developed, and the causal relationships are not well understood:

-- theory development = guessing suitable assumptions that may imitate the change process itself - but how to assess assumptions independently?
+- theory development = guessing suitable assumptions that may imitate the change process itself; - but how to assess assumptions independently?

-Durlauf: Is there an underlying optimisation by agents?
-(Complexity and Empirical Economics, EJ, 2005)
+Steve Durlauf: Is there an underlying optimisation by agents? (his "Complexity and Empirical Economics," EJ, 2005)